ChristianSi/lytspel/README.md

 * In front of suffixes consisting in a single consonant («d, n, s»), final «i» (unstressed /i:/) becomes «ie» to mark it as long, e.g. «studied» from «studi» ‹study›, «vairies» ‹varies› from «vairi» ‹vary›.
-Otherwise forms such as «\*studid» would look like «splendid», but be spoken quite differently.
+Otherwise forms such as "studid" would look like «splendid», but be spoken quite differently.
 * To prevent misreadings, final «o» /oU/ is changed back to «oa» and final «u» /u:/ to «uu» in front of the same suffixes, e.g. «foload» ‹followed›